pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

         demo-pingaccess-engine-6b977b9498-298jw   1/1     Running   0          28m
         ```

     * To see the ingresses you will use to access the product, run `kubectl get ingress`.
-If the ingress controller is configured properly, the URL you will see under demo-pingaccess-admin HOST (`demo-pingaccess-admin.ping-devops.com`) will be the URL you use to access the PingAccess management console.
+If the ingress controller is configured properly, the URL you will see under demo-pingaccess-admin HOST (`demo-pingaccess-admin.<domain-name>`) will be the URL you use to access the PingAccess management console.

         ```text
         NAME                     CLASS    HOSTS                                    ADDRESS                                                                         PORTS     AGE
-        demo-pingaccess-admin    <none>   demo-pingaccess-admin.ping-devops.com    adab69408130011eab1cd028479a4fe3-532fea1b3272797d.elb.us-east-2.amazonaws.com   80, 443   2m1s
+        demo-pingaccess-admin    <none>   demo-pingaccess-admin.<domain-name>      adab69408130011eab1cd028479a4fe3-532fea1b3272797d.elb.us-east-2.amazonaws.com   80, 443   2m1s
-        demo-pingaccess-engine   <none>   demo-pingaccess-engine.ping-devops.com   adab69408130011eab1cd028479a4fe3-532fea1b3272797d.elb.us-east-2.amazonaws.com   80, 443   2m1s
+        demo-pingaccess-engine   <none>   demo-pingaccess-engine.<domain-name>     adab69408130011eab1cd028479a4fe3-532fea1b3272797d.elb.us-east-2.amazonaws.com   80, 443   2m1s
         ```

     * To see everything tied to the helm release run `kubectl get all --selector=app.kubernetes.io/instance=demo`: